aj2075/Azure-WebAPI-AAD-Authentication/README.md

 please visit [Build a web API with ASP.NET Core](https://docs.microsoft.com/en-us/learn/modules/build-web-api-net-core/) on microsoft learn for detailed instructions on building a simple ASP.NET Code web API. **Disclaimer**: Some of the above steps are a copy-paste from the preceeding link.

 ## 2.Deploy the Web API to Azure App Service

-1. Create a Web App in Azure following the instructions [here](https://docs.microsoft.com/en-us/learn/modules/host-a-web-app-with-azure-app-service/2-create-a-web-app-in-the-azure-portal)
+**1. Create a Web App in Azure** following the instructions [here](https://docs.microsoft.com/en-us/learn/modules/host-a-web-app-with-azure-app-service/2-create-a-web-app-in-the-azure-portal).
+I named my app "RetailApi" and the app service plan "RetailApi-app-service-plan".
+You could choose any name you like.

+**2 Prepare the local git for the Web App you created

+   1. Create deployment credentials for your Web App.
+Go to

 ## 3.Enable Azure AD authentication for the Web API